 What is Matx?

-Matx is an AI semiconductor company based in Mountain View, California, focused on designing custom, high-throughput chips and hardware architectures tailored for large language models (LLMs) and advanced AI workloads.
-Established by former Google TPU engineers, the company's silicon is optimized for machine learning training, reinforcement learning, and inference tasks, including both prefill and decode stages.
-The flagship MatX One chip is engineered to provide superior FLOPS per unit area, low-latency decode, extensive context support, and high-scale interconnect capabilities for large chip clusters.
+Matx is at the forefront of AI hardware innovation, headquartered in Mountain View, California.
+The company specializes in designing custom, high-throughput chips and hardware architectures purpose-built for large language models (LLMs) and frontier AI workloads.
+Founded by former Google TPU engineers, Matx develops silicon optimized for machine learning training, reinforcement learning, and inference tasks, covering both prefill and decode stages.
+Their flagship MatX One chip is engineered to deliver industry-leading FLOPS per unit area, low-latency decode, long-context support, and high-scale interconnect capabilities, designed to support clusters with hundreds of thousands of chips.
+This focus positions Matx as a critical enabler for the next generation of AI development and deployment.

 How much funding has Matx raised?